lidofinance/docs/docs/staking-modules/csm/penalties.md

 # Penalties

+## Reasons
+There are three major reasons for CSM Node Operator's bond to be penalized:
+1. **The validator has been slashed.** In this case, the [initial (minimal) slashing penalty](https://github.com/ethereum/consensus-specs/blob/dev/specs/altair/beacon-chain.md#modified-slash_validator) is confiscated.
+Penalty amount = `EFFECTIVE_BALANCE / 32` = `1 ETH`;
+2. **The operator has stolen EL rewards (MEV).** Penalty amount = `amount stolen + fixed stealing fine` (can be applied across multiple NO validators);
+3. **The validator's withdrawal balance is less than `DEPOSIT_AMOUNT` (32 ETH)**.
+Penalty amount = `DEPOSIT_AMOUNT - validator's withdrawal balance`;

+The first penalty is reported permissionlessly using [EIP-4788](https://eips.ethereum.org/EIPS/eip-4788) to prove the fact of slashing.
+This penalty is applied immediately within the reporting transaction.

+The second penalty has the form of a delayed penalty with a challenge period.
+A dedicated committee (reporter) detects MEV stealing (violation of the [Lido on Ethereum Block Proposer Rewards Policy](https://hackmd.io/No2SULzlSVytoWOJ2Wqa7g)) and reports this fact on-chain, locking the bond funds.
+Settlement over EasyTrack motion (settler) ensures alignment between the DAO and detection committee.
+Once the penalty is settled (confirmed), all Node Operator's benefits are reset due to the violation of protocol rules.
+If the penalty is not settled for `retention_period` the locked bond is automatically unlocked.

+The third penalty type is calculated using the validator withdrawal balance (actual reporting is described in the section below).
+This penalty is applied immediately within the reporting transaction.
+If the initial slashing penalty is applied (first penalty type), it will be accounted for to avoid double penalization.

 ## Immediate and delayed
 The following penalization schemes are introduced:
 1. **Immediate penalization** (for penalties that are unambiguous and can be assessed via trustless proofs);